-Treading the tightrope when finances are under pressure
+Treading the tightrope when money is scarce

 Schools need to be shrewd planners, good communicators and strike a fine balance when navigating difficult financial times

 The independent sector has been through tough times with some schools closing as a result of the recession in 2008/9.
 The changes to pension contributions sent waves through many school common rooms as management teams grappled with how they would meet the increase without passing it onto the fee-paying parents.